DIDSR/RSS-tool/README.md

 ## Environment

-`RSS-tool` was developed and tested in Python 3.8, it depends packages of the environment listed in [environment.txt](environment.txt).
+`RSS-tool` was developed and tested in Python 3.8, it depends on packages of the environment listed in [environment.txt](environment.txt).